Press "Enter" to skip to content

 The first bugler to sound Taps at the Tomb of the Unknown Soldier

 After World War I ended, Great Britain and France each repatriated and buried one Unknown Soldier on Armistice Day, November 11, 1920.
-Great Britain buried its Unknown Warrior inside Westminster Abbey in London, and France buried its Unknown Soldier at the base of the Arc de Triomphe in Paris.
+Great Britain buried its Unknown Warrior in Westminster Abbey in London, and France buried its Unknown Soldier at the base of the Arc de Triomphe in Paris.

-On December 21, 1920, Representative Hamilton Fish III of New York introduced H. J. Resolution 426 (Public Resolution 67) in the 66th Congress, which provided for the return to the United States the remains of an unknown American Soldier killed in France during World War I and for interment of his remains in a tomb to be built outside the newly constructed Memorial Amphitheater in Arlington National Cemetery in Arlington, Virginia.
+On December 21, 1920, Representative Hamilton Fish III of New York introduced H. J. Resolution 426 (Public Resolution 67) in the 66th Congress, which provided for the return to the United States of the remains of an unknown American Soldier killed in France during World War I and for the interment of those remains in a tomb to be built outside the newly constructed Memorial Amphitheater in Arlington National Cemetery in Arlington, Virginia.

 On November 11, 1921 the Unknown Soldier from World War I was interred at Arlington National Cemetery with great ceremony.
 Here is a video of the Unknown Soldier’s journey from France to Arlington National Cemetery.